-In partnership with HP, EDC is answering many of these questions through HP LIFE e-Learning.
-Whether they are accessing the program from an Internet cafe in Thailand or on a mobile phone in Mali, developing entrepreneurs can use HP LIFE e-Learning to learn the technical skills and business knowledge they need to build their own small enterprises.
+In partnership with HP, EDC answered many of these questions through HP LIFE e-Learning.
+Whether accessing the program from an Internet cafe in Thailand or on a mobile phone in Mali, developing entrepreneurs used HP LIFE e-Learning to learn technical skills and business knowledge to build their own small enterprises.

-HP LIFE e-Learning uses technology simulations, online activities, narrative stories, and dynamic assessment and feedback tools to keep learners engaged.
+HP LIFE e-Learning used technology simulations, online activities, narrative stories, and dynamic assessment and feedback tools to keep learners engaged.
 Examples of the project’s activities:

 - Developed 25 free online modules to teach entrepreneurs technical and business skills that lets learners identify and study specific topics of interest